 A healthy diet for hypertension patients includes plenty of fruits, vegetables, whole grains, and other food required to keep the heart and kidneys healthy.
 Good food for kidney diseases and hypertension includes less fat and cholesterol, low-fat milk, foods rich in nutrients, protein, and fiber.

 You should always consider heart-healthy and low-sodium meals if you have a hypertension problem.
 Quitting smoking, reducing alcohol consumption, taking enough sleep, and following the medication plan can also help keep the blood pressure in control.
+You should also have care of elderly in such a situation.

 Studies have shown that the DASH diet improves health by lowering blood pressure, reducing the risk of heart disease, and kidney diseases.